buddhaman/AnymaEngine/Readme.md

  - Do rendering on background thread such that the main thread doesnt block and feels smooth.

 #### TODO
-- Refactor main loop and main in general.
-Move to SimulationScreen.
 - Setup screen to make new simulation.
 - Set debug option: Show chunks etc.
 - Simple behavior.